Get 5% of discount using the code

 Buy my eSIM

 If you are a citizen of a member country of the Schengen area, the USA, Canada, Japan, and the United Kingdom, you will not need a visa.
-For other countries, we recommend you check the requirements on the website of the embassy or the Mexican consular office in your country of origin or residence.
+For other countries, we recommend you check the website of the embassy or the Mexican consular office in your country.

-On the other hand, if you travel to Mexico for work, study, or work as a digital nomad, you must meet additional requirements and process other types of visas or special permits.
+If you travel to Mexico for work, study, or as a digital nomad for a period longer than 180 days, you must meet additional requirements and process other types of visas or special permits.

-Travel insurance to Mexico will let you travel without worries.
-Depending on the insurance you choose, you will have different types of coverage in medical assistance, damage or loss of luggage, accidents, hospitalization expenses, death, travel delays, legal coverage, and other services.
+Depending on the insurance you choose, you will have different types of coverage for medical assistance, lost or damaged luggage, accidents, hospitalization expenses, travel delays, legal coverage, and other services.

 Plane ticket

-If you are thinking of renting a car in Mexico to get to know the country at your own pace and with a little more freedom, we recommend making your reservation with a specialized agency such as Avis, Hertz, Europcar, Sixt, Budget, National Car Rental and Alamo Rent a Car.
+Renting a car in Mexico is one of the best ways to get to know the country at your own pace and with a little more freedom.
+You can use car rental services such as Avis, Hertz, Europcar, Sixt, Budget, National Car Rental, or Alamo Rent a Car.

-You can easily carry out this process on their website when you arrive at the airport or the office closest to your location.
-Remember that you must be over 25 years of age, have a valid driver’s license, apply for an international driving permit and have an international credit card with available funds and a limit for security reasons.
+You can fill out your rental request on the internet or when you arrive at the airport.
+However, you must be over 25 years of age, have a valid driver’s license, apply for an international driving permit, and have an international credit card with available funds to rent a car successfully.

-Today, having internet in Mexico and any other international destination is a travel requirement.
-You can use the public Wi-Fi network of the airport, the hotel, or the most popular tourist destinations in Mexico, but you will not have a great quality of connection or security.
+It’s hard to imagine traveling abroad without an internet connection nowadays.
+You can use the public Wi-Fi network of the airport, the hotel, or the most popular tourist destinations in Mexico, but these connections are neither fast nor secure.

 Advantages of the Holafly eSIM or virtual card

-• You don’t need a plastic card; you just need a device compatible with eSIM.
+• You don’t need a physical SIM card, just a device compatible with eSIM;

-• Buy online, set up, and activate the eSIM on your own.
+• Buy, set up, and activate online from anywhere in the world;

-• Access to the Holafly eSIM App, available for Android and iOS.
+• Use the Holafly eSIM App for Android and iOS for a better user experience;

 Cash and credit card